Busan Metro Line 2

 Busan Metro Line 2 (2호선) is a line of the Busan Metro that crosses Busan, South Korea, from east to west, running along the shores of Haeundae and Gwanganli, and then north toward Yangsan.
-The line is 45.6 km long with 44 stations.
-The line uses trains that have six cars each.
+It is represented by a green colour.
+It has the highest ratio of subterranean stations to elevated stations, with only its last six (originally last two before Jeungsan, the Pusan National University Yangsan Campus station, Namyangsan, and Yangsan station were built and opened) being elevated and the first 37 being subterranean.
+The line is 45.6 km long with 44 stations, and its trains have six cars each.